Prospects for Probing Sub-GeV Leptophilic Dark Matter with the Future VLAST: Sub-GeV DM interactions and their constraints

 For axial-vector lepton currents ($\Gamma_l = \gamma_\mu \gamma_5$), the corresponding diagrams vanish at all loop orders.
 Therefore, we ignore DM-nucleon scattering constraints for $\mathcal{L}_{FV}$.

 In addition to DM-nucleon scattering, sub-GeV DM can scatter off electrons, producing detectable single-electron ionization signals.
-However, recent results from XENON1T~\cite{XENON:2019gfn}, SENSEI~\cite{SENSEI:2020dpa}, and DarkSide-50~\cite{DarkSide:2018ppu} place stringent limits on such interactions.
+However, recent results from XENON1T~\cite{XENON:2019gfn}, DarkSide-50~\cite{DarkSide:2022knj}, DAMIC-M~\cite{DAMIC-M:2023gxo}, and SENSEI~\cite{SENSEI:2020dpa} place stringent limits on such interactions.
 While electrophilic DM couples to electrons at tree level, muonphilic DM lacks this interaction and relies on suppressed loop-level contributions.
 As no DM-electron scattering signal has been observed, these experiments impose strong constraints on the parameter space of electrophilic DM.

-We compute the DM-free electron scattering cross-section $\bar\sigma_e$ using the \texttt{CalcHEP}~\cite{Belyaev:2012qa} package.
-Assuming a direct coupling between DM and electrons, we adopt the model-independent parameterization from Ref.~\cite{Essig:2011nj}, with the reference cross-section defined as
+We compute the DM-free electron scattering cross section $\bar\sigma_e$ using the \texttt{CalcHEP}~\cite{Belyaev:2012qa} package.
+Assuming a direct coupling between DM and electrons, we adopt the model-independent parameterization from Ref.~\cite{Essig:2011nj}, with the reference cross section defined as

 The squared matrix element averaged over initial and summed over final spins with 3-momentum transfer $q$ is denoted as $\overline{\left|\mathcal{M}_{{\rm DM}e}(q)\right|^2}$.
 For models with a light mediator ($m_{\rm{MED}} \ll \rm{keV}$), the form factor is $F_{\rm{DM}}(q) = (\alpha m_e / q)^2$~\cite{Essig:2011nj, Essig:2019xkx}.
 In our case, with $m_{\rm{MED}} \gg \alpha m_e$, we take $F_{\rm{DM}}(q) = 1$.